approvals/ApprovalTests.Java/README.source.md

 ## Getting started

 The best way to get started is download and open the [Starter Project](https://github.com/approvals/approvaltests.java.starterproject).
-It is a maven project and can be imported in to any editor.
+It is a maven project and can be imported into any editor.

 ## How to get it